mameolan/Avalonia.ExtendedToolkit/README.md

 etc.

-Please have a look at the example app how to use the controls.
+Please have a look at the example app or in the [wiki](https://github.com/mameolan/Avalonia.ExtendedToolkit/wiki) on how to use the controls.

 ### Solution Structure